 Operating capital revenue replaced the capital expenditure facilities and capital expenditure equipment formulas.
 The operating capital formula has a component representing the former equipment and technology formulas (\$79 per pupil unit), and a component representing the former facilities formula (\$109 times the district's maintenance cost index).
 Operating capital revenue is an equalized formula.
-The equalizing factor for fiscal year 2019 is \$24,241.
-It will be \$22,912 in FY 2020 and later.
-Operating capital revenue ranges from \$191 to \$243 per adjusted pupil unit per district and totals \$215.9 million statewide.
+The equalizing factor for fiscal year 2020 is \$23,902.
+It will be \$23,885 in FY 2021 and \$22,912 In FY 2022.
+Operating capital revenue ranges from \$188 to \$243 per adjusted pupil unit per district and totals \$216.7 million statewide.